comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

 ## Ch 26: Top-Down Design

- {% include tip.html content="This chapter is really important in starting to help you think about how to break down a task into small steps.
+ {% include callout.html content="This chapter is really important in starting to help you think about how to break down a task into small steps.
 Taking a complex task and breaking it down into pieces is a lot of what programmers do.
 Often the stumbling block isn't necessarily the coding, but figuring out how to break the task down into pieces to start the coding. <BR>
  <BR>
  When you are working through this process, you may get stuck.
 Take a break.
 Work on something else.
 Maybe make a sketch of what you want to do.
-Ask for help!" %}
+Ask for help!" type="primary" %}

  {% include note.html content="Remember to keep practicing with git, using branches as you implement changes, pushing to github.com, merging branches back into main when you are done with a section, etc." %}

  There is a ton of great stuff in this chapter and you can work through most of it.
-But...
+Sometimes we talk about writing <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.pseudocode}}">pseudocode</a>.
+Writing down the steps, as the text does for going to the market on p.
+383 is a good way to start breaking down what you need your code to do.
+Lay out, what do I have, where to I need to get?
+Fill in the steps you would take to get there.
+Add more details iteratively.
+As you go, your notes will progressively look more and more like code.
+You can start translating steps into real code.
+Again, breaking down the task into pieces is the main challenge in writing a program.
+People often get scared by focussing on the goal and not being able to see how to get there, but when you break it down into pieces, each step becomes more tractable and the whole program emerges.

+Some notes...

+* p.
+384: **Shell Functions**: <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.function}}">Functions</a> facilitate breaking down code into manageable chunks.
+Using the text's analogy, we can write a function to park the car.
+Once we have the park_car function, that part of the go to the market problem is solved.
+In fact, that part is solved both when we park the car at the market and when we park the car at home when we return!
+Write once, use many times--this greatly facilitates our coding experience.
+Additionally, if we realize that we forgot to, for example, add the step to set the parking break, we only need to update the code one place, rather than find everywhere we used the parking code.
+And lastly, if we move on to writing a program for going to the work, we can re-use the park_car function from this program in the new program!

+* p.
+387: **Local Variables**: It is good to think about <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.local_variable}}">local</a> vs <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.gloabal_variable}}">global variables</a> and the concept of <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.scope}}">scope</a>.
+We will encounter this throughout the semester as local and global variables are common to most programming languages.
+The idea is that most variables defined within a function are local to that function, are only available within the function and are lost when the function ends.

+* p.
+388-389: **Keep Scripts Running**: The idea of using <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.stub}}">stubs</a> is very useful.
+This is als a good method to share code development.
+One developer can work on implementing one function, while another developer implements a different function.

   {% include warning.html content="<strong>WARNING!!</strong><br>
 When you get the p.
 391, where you implement the `report_home_space()` function, Do Not implement as written!
 The TLCL version tries to get home directory use for all users.
 There are several thousand users on HiPerGator!
 Do not try to run this!" %}

 * p.
 391: Modification to **`report_home_space()`**: I suggest using the following in place of what is in TLCL.
 This will check *your* home directory space usage...